weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-cohere.md

       "moduleConfig": {
         "text2vec-cohere": {
           "model": "multilingual-22-12", // Defaults to multilingual-22-12 if not set
-          "truncate": "RIGHT" // Defaults to RIGHT if not set }
+          "truncate": "RIGHT", // Defaults to RIGHT if not set
+          // highlight-start
+          "vectorizeClassName": "false"
+          // highlight-end
+        }
       },
       "properties": [